Ricmatgal/prepNFB/README.md

 * [OpenNFT website](http://www.OpenNFT.org "Named link title")
 * [OpenNFT GitHub](https://github.com/OpenNFT/OpenNFT "Named link title")

-If you publish the results of a NFB project for which you used this toolbox please refer to this gitHub page.
-Thanks!
+<b>If you publish the results of a NFB project for which you used this toolbox please refer to this gitHub page.
+Thanks!</b>

 ### prepNFB toolbox